Key takeaways:

 What if you get enough folate?
 Studies show a clear benefit for lowering homocysteine by raising folate to adequate levels, but there’s no additional benefit seen from adding more folate for people who already get plenty of folate.[ref][ref]

-Higher levels of dietary methionine, such as from a high-protein diet, could theoretically increase homocysteine levels (this is how animal models of high homocysteine are created).
+Higher levels of dietary methionine, such as from a diet high in animal protein, can increase homocysteine levels.[ref]

 However, a high-protein diet usually contains more vitamin B12, vitamin B6, betaine, and folate, which may offset the increase in methionine in real life.[ref]
 In laboratory settings, people who eat foods high in methionine alone show an increase in homocysteine, but this is attenuated when the increased methionine is consumed along with other amino acids.[ref]